As of November 12, 2023, we are not accepting additional merchants into the Lot Tracking and FEFO program.

 Conversely at the warehouse level, we fulfill the oldest expiration date first.
 Model performance is monitored to ensure minimal expiration.

 - Growth Opportunities

 SKUs can be both FEFO and order-level lot tracked or separately enabled.
 Merchants will need to enable both capabilities for each SKU on the inventory detail page.
 For FEFO, older products are shipped to customers first in order to avoid fulfilling old or expired products and to increase customer satisfaction.
 When a SKU is enabled for FEFO or Lot tracking, Flexport will inbound that SKU only to the warehouses with capability.
 There are warehouses with FEFO and Lot tracking capability in every region of the U.S. If a batch of products is located in some regions and not others, there could be an effect on Fast Tags coverage.

-- Kits may contain multiple expiration dates or lot codes.
-However, kits are treated as a single SKU in the Flexport network.
+- While a kitted item may contain multiple lots and expiration dates within it, there can only be one visible lot and expiration date on the sellable unit (i.e. bag or box) because kits are treated as a single SKU in the fulfillment network.
 We are unable to track multiple expiration dates and lot codes for a single parent SKU.

 These requirements are necessary for seamless fulfillment.
 If these requirements are not followed your items are at risk of not being inbounded with lot tracking or FEFO fulfillment.
 Additionally, non compliance fees can apply.

 - Expiration dates or lot codes must be printed on each physical unit and be visible during the inbound receive process.
 This is so the accuracy of expiration date or lot code can be assured during the inbound receive process at the warehouse.

 - The expiration date of the physical unit is validated against the expiration date entered in Flexport Portal during shipping plan creation.